 Barnabas (Acts 4:36-37), who has access to the Apostles, brings him before them to substantiate his story.
 Once they give him their blessing, Paul is accepted and continues his teaching ministry among the Jews as he had done in Damascus.
 Of course the same thing that had happened there, a plot to kill him, takes place in Jerusalem this time organized by the Hellenistic Jews (same group that attacked Stephen).
 Luke writes that the brethren brought him out of the city and sent him back to the friendlier confines of Tarsus, his home town.

 Luke finishes this section by describing the peace and growth the church experienced now that their chief opponent, Saul, had been converted and was ministering far away in the north.
-Saul had stopped persecuting the church and by his absence was no longer a lightening rod for his previous masters among the Jewish leadership in attacking the believers in Jerusalem.
+Saul had stopped persecuting the church and by his absence was no longer a lightning rod for his previous masters among the Jewish leadership in attacking the believers in Jerusalem.
 Without Saul to create friction the church could grow in peace.

 Peter's Ministry Continues – Acts 9:31-43